 His brother hasn't looked at the hat since he took possession of it.
 He can't.
 He doesn't look at photos of Maurice either, or the home movies made when they were children.'The other weekend I was on the ferry to Ireland and they were showing a documentary about the Bee Gees', says Robin.
 'They had these giant screens and Maurice's face was everywhere.
 I couldn't look at them.
 I can't look at his face even in a photograph.'

-This is Robin's first interview since his brother's sudden death and although seven months have passed, he still refuses to accept that he is gone.
 'I find it very, very hard,' he says.
 'He was part of the fabric of my life.
 We were kids together, and teenagers.
 We spent the whole of our lives with each other because of our music.'

 'I can't accept that he's dead.
 I just imagine he's alive somewhere else.
 Pretend is the right word.
 Pretend is where I'm at.'